danieldietrich/candid/README.md

 ### Programmatically

-Candid can be used programmatically by using the JavaScript/TypeScript API.
+Candid has a JavaScript/TypeScript API.

 Installation: